notnullgames/null0/README.md

 In order to build carts, you will need the [wasi-sdk](https://github.com/WebAssembly/wasi-sdk/releases) installed.
 You can set `WASI_SDK_PREFIX` to the location, if it's not `/opt/wasi-sdk`

-Common taks have been wrapped with npm scripts:
+Common tasks have been wrapped with npm scripts:

 ```sh
 npm run build:carts # build just the carts